Safeguarding

 We take our responsibility extremely seriously at GSL Education and consider it our duty to do all we can to ensure the safety and well-being of students and staff.

 If you wish to raise a concern around Safeguarding, in the first instance, please contact your Consultant.
 They will record your concern and inform the DSO.
 They will keep you informed, where appropriate of actions taken.
-If you have further concerns or queries you can contact our Designated Safeguarding Officer - Sarah Andrews - directly on 01227 936880 or sarah.andrews@gsleducation.com
+If you have further concerns or queries you can contact our Designated Safeguarding Officer - Sarah Andrews - directly on 0203 8730 565 or 07903957036 or email sarah.andrews@gsleducation.com

 Keeping Children Safe in Education Updates